You are here on our website:

-An unlikely park on Manhattan’s lower west side, the High Line has brought extraordinary growth to a forgotten neighbourhood.
-Its glaring distinction is its location: an elevated freight rail line that spans from Gansevoort Street to West 34th Street.
-An anomaly among city attractions, it doubles as a tourist “must” and a beloved stomping ground for New York locals.
-From its lush wildflower gardens and rare views to cultural events and varied venues that now dot the surrounding area, the High Line’s virtues are many.
+An unlikely park stretching from the Meatpacking District through Chelsea, the High Line has brought extraordinary growth to what was once an underdeveloped portion of Manhattan’s “Lower West Side.”
+Its primary distinction is its location: an elevated freight rail line that spans from Gansevoort Street to West 34th Street.
+The park is a total anomaly among city attractions, and doubles as both a tourist “must” and a beloved stomping ground for New York locals.
+From its lush wildflower gardens and rare views to cultural events and the varied venues that now dot the surrounding area, the High Line’s virtues are many.
 The most exceptional detail, however, is that it exists at all.

 The pair summoned support from many prominent city residents — from Mayor Bloomberg and top city council members to designer Diane von Furstenberg and financier Philip Falcone — and raised more than $130 million.
 In 2004, the city committed to help finance its development.
 Architects Diller Scofidio + Renfro were joined by top global landscape, planting, and lighting firms in its execution and its first section opened to the public in June 2009.
 “We wanted to see it become a well-loved park for New Yorkers and inspire other people to know that they can start their own projects,” Hammond says.
 “What has surprised me most is how much people love it, and that it continues to have such an impact.
 New York has a great need for open spaces, and this open space has led to over $2 billion in new development in the neighbourhood.”